-Attending an IME [Blog & Video]
+Attending an Independent Medical Exam (IME) [Blog & Video]

 Everyone who is involved in a personal injury case should know about physical exams.
 It will be helpful to learn a little about an Independent Medical Examination, IME, before attending one.

 The main question is- What is the purpose of the physical exam?
 If you brought a personal injury case, the opponent or the defendant in the case, is entitled to an opportunity to conduct a physical examination by a doctor or doctors, depending upon your injuries of their choosing.
 Why is that?
 Once you bring a personal injury case, you are putting your physical condition in issue, your past injuries, injuries related to the accident, as well as your future prognosis and your abilities that might be impaired due to that injury or multiple injuries.